Keyboard shortcuts

 ChatFile<S>talkbank-model::model::file::chat_file::coreThe merge stages’ inputs and outputs (parameter S: ValidationState)

-None of these are redefined; the merge module imports and references them.
+None of these are redefined; the speaker_id and transcript_merge modules import and reference them.

 New types (specification)